 Some companies are more diligent in applying governance rules than others which means that they meet higher standards in aligning executives' and owners' interests.
 Especially in emerging markets, good corporate governance is very important (International Finance Corporation research).
 The developed markets have already learned to appreciate good corporate governance, so that simple methods for identifying good governance no longer achieve a significant outperformance that was possible in the past (New York Times).

-This does not mean that good governance is associated with a poorer performance: While good governance stocks nowadays trade at higher prices, they have the similar returns as other stocks.
+This does not mean that good governance is associated with a poorer performance: While good governance stocks nowadays trade at higher prices, they have similar returns as other stocks.
 However, their management reliability is safer for the investor.
-Shares with superior corporate governance are therefore included in the Obermatt Stock Focus Good Governance.

-Last updated: January 13, 2017.
-Focus research is updated yearly.
+April 13, 2023.
+Investment Themes research is updated annually.
 (Obermatt Stock Update)